herrhanch33/herrhanch33.github.io/_portfolio/project4.md

 ---
-title: Project Name
+title: Open Forum for Anyone to Use Freely
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: Open Forum Using CRUD
 image: assets/img/portfolio/04-full.jpg
 alt:

-caption:
+caption: Open Forum for Anyone to Use Freely
-  title: Lines
+  title: Open Forum Using CRUD
   subtitle: Branding
   thumbnail: assets/img/portfolio/04-thumbnail.jpg
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+The project was based on Java.
+Spring MVC, Intellij, Walab, GitHub, JSP, Apache Tomcat, Corretto, Maven, and MyBatis were used.
 {:.list-inline}
-- Date: October 2019
+- Date: October 2022.08.29~2022.12.19
-- Client: Lines
+- Client: Open
-- Category: Branding
+- Category: Class Project